 Travel Abroad Insurance - All students traveling abroad will be required to register with Travel Guard, the Universities chosen travel insurance (see Carol Jaquith, Psychology for that registration).
 Note that this is a supplement to regular medical insurance which all students and faculty should have.
 Students are expected to check with their current medical insurance carrier to make sure they are covered while traveling, though typically their parents insurance will cover them on these trips.
 If a student does incur medical expenses they need to keep any receipts to submit to their insurance company when they return.
 The insurance is valid only when an insured person is outside of their home country, or country of domicile if different.

 Actions on the ProposalA committee made up of graduate and undergraduate faculty from a variety of disciplines will review the proposals and make one of the following decisions about the proposals:

 - Approve as submitted.

 - Invite the applicant to resubmit with specified improvements.

 Minor changes may be made after proposals have been approved, in consultation with the faculty sponsor.
 Substantial changes or reallocation of funds require a letter of explanation and request to the coordinator, co-signed by the faculty sponsor.
 The Richter coordinator must approve before the changes are made.

-After completion of the project, applicants are to submit a minimum three-page summary of the project results, in the style of the discipline, to the Richter committee by December 1, 2013.
-You should also be available to present a poster and/or oral presentation at a reporting event during or after the end of the calendar year should one be scheduled.
+After completion of the project, applicants are to submit a minimum three-page summary of the project results, in the style of the discipline, to the Richter committee by November 1, 2017.
+You should also be available to present a poster and/or oral presentation at either the Fall or Spring Research Faculty Lecture.
+Templates for the poster are available.